To help you along

 - Question your relatives.
 Take copies of their photos and ask them to identify people in them.
 They may have old address books, letters and school achievement records etc. There may be interesting family rumours.
 Could “Uncle Bill” be perhaps “William” or “Henry William”.
-Please don’t overtire them or bore them, and remember there may be events that they don’t want to talk about!
+Please don’t overtire them or bore them, and remember there may be events that they do not wish to talk about!
 Try to keep them focused on the information you need.

-- Look into the geography of the area and remember borders change.
-A family spread over three counties may just be within a five mile circle where the borders meet.
+- Look at the geography of the area and remember that both county, parish and other administrative borders have changed over time.
+A family recorded in three counties may have just lived within a 5 mile circle where the borders meet each other.

 - On various research websites you will find that people have enthusiastically added their family tree.
 These often include mistakes, but they have entered the guessed details as facts.
 Then, you find that other people have copied them and they appear on multiple internet sites.
 Make a note of what they have written, but check against proper resources.

-- Employ a professional researcher like myself to unlock those difficult questions.
+- Employ a professional researcher like myself to help you.